jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 * ¹: This is made obsolete in PRS 1.3.0 and later
 * ²: Was renamed in later version of the standard, but the message structure remains the same.
-* ³: This will not be implemented - software will need to provide their own decoder.All DLT trace lines are derived from the `DltTraceLineBase`.

 | Service Id | Name               | Request | Response |
 | ---------- | ------------------ | :-----: | :------: |